 Coconut milk is made by simmering one part shredded coconut meat and in one part water and generally has a liquid consistency, more like half and half or table cream (18% cream).

-Coconut cream is thicker and more paste like in consistency and is made by simmering 4 parts shredded coconut in one part water.
+Coconut cream is thicker and more heavy in consistency and is made by simmering 4 parts shredded coconut in one part water.

 The difference between canned coconut milk and canned coconut cream is in the fat content and consistency.
 Canned coconut milk bought in 400ml (13.5oz) cans has 12.5-18.5% fat and the consistency of half and half cream (10% cream).

-Canned coconut cream bought in 400ml (13.5oz) cans has a minimum of 21% fat and the consistency of sour cream.
+Canned coconut cream bought in 400ml (13.5oz) cans has a minimum of 21% fat and the consistency of heavy cream (whipping cream).
 It’s thicker and creamier compared to coconut milk.
 Both coconut milk and cream are lactose free.

 There is also Lite coconut milk with less fat at 4.5-6.5% for those who want less fat.